sophgn/linnstrument-firmware/README.md

 2) Download the latest version of linnstrument-firmware-microLinn.bin from this github.
 3) If on a mac, put both the updater and the .bin file on your **desktop**.
 If on a PC, _______________.
 4) Run the updater.
 Don't run anything else while it's running.
 If it asks for permission to read files from the desktop, say yes.
-5) Confirm the update by short-pressing the OS version (global settings, column 16).
+5) Confirm the update by short-pressing the OS version (Global Settings, column 16).
 It should be 234.08A.
 If not, try using the 2.3.0 updater instead.

-IMPORTANT: Once microLinn is installed, before you can update the OS to a new version, microLinn asks if you want to uninstall microLinn.
+IMPORTANT: Once microLinn is installed, when you later update the OS to an even newer version, you'll be asked if you want to uninstall microLinn.
 Say no if you're updating to a new version of microLinn.
+This avoids deleting your microtonal data needlessly.
-Say yes otherwise (e.g. if you're installing an official version of the firmware).
+Say yes otherwise (e.g. if you're installing an official version of the firmware, or someone else's OS version).
-This avoids deleting your Linnstrument's user settings and calibration data.
+This does delete your microtonal data, necessary in order to avoid deleting all your user settings and calibration data.

 -------- NON-MICROTONAL FEATURES --------

-CHAINING SEQUENCES: hold down the pad for sequence #1 and tap the pad for sequence #2.
+CHAINING SEQUENCES: hold the pad for sequence #2 and tap the pad for sequence #1.
 Now the two sequences are chained into a single sequence twice as long.
+This is indicated by sequence #1 being accented and sequence #2 blinking.
 You can chain #3 and #4 together as well.
 Or chain all 4 together.
 The PREV and NEXT footswitches work as expected.
 To clear the chaining, tap the pad immediately to the left of the 4 selector pads.
 Or just disconnect the Linnstrument and reconnect it.
 You can select sequences on the fly as the sequencer is playing as usual.
 You can also chain and unchain on the fly.
 When chaining on the fly, to start at the beginning of the chain not the end, hold the last sequence and tap the first one.
+But when chaining when the sequencer isn't running, hold the first sequence and tap the last one.
+Alas, such is life.

 BLINKING MODE: This is a variation of the SAME mode that shows you other occurences of the currently played note.